Overview

-The CTIA Messaging Principles and Best Practices set expectations for trusted messaging in the U.S. wireless ecosystem.
-They focus on consumer protection, transparent sender identity, and responsible sending—especially for application-to-person (A2P) traffic.
+The CTIA Messaging Principles and Best Practices outline how to maintain trusted messaging across the U.S. wireless ecosystem.
+They emphasize consumer protection, clear sender identity and responsible application-to-person (A2P) communication.

-- Obtain explicit, campaign-specific opt-in.
-Keep a record of when, where, and how consent was captured.
+- Obtain explicit campaign-specific opt-in and keep a record of when where and how consent was captured.

-- Send a confirmation that includes brand name, message frequency, cost notice, and opt-out instructions.
+- Send a confirmation that includes the brand name message frequency cost notice and opt-out instructions.

 Example CTA: “Text JOIN to 12345 to get weekly tips from BrandName.
 Msg&data rates may apply.
 Up to 4 msgs/mo.
 Reply STOP to opt out.”

-- Identify the sender in the message body (brand or program name).
+- Identify the sender in the message body using the brand or program name.

-- Use domains that reflect your brand.
-Avoid public shorteners in initial outreach.
+- Use domains that reflect your brand and avoid public link shorteners in initial outreach.

-- If you include a phone number, it should clearly map to the identified entity.
+- If you include a phone number it should clearly connect to the identified entity.

-- Support HELP to return assistance or contact info.
+- Support HELP to return assistance or contact information.

 - Honor opt-outs across the program quickly and maintain clean lists.

-- No deceptive, illegal, or harmful content.
-Follow carrier codes for restricted categories.
+- Avoid deceptive illegal or harmful content and follow carrier codes for restricted categories.

-- Share accurate offer terms.
-Avoid misleading claims or hidden conditions.
+- Share accurate offer terms and avoid misleading claims or hidden conditions.

-- Don’t “snowshoe” (spreading traffic across numbers to evade controls) and don’t use unauthorized routes.
+- Do not snowshoe by spreading traffic across numbers to evade controls and avoid unauthorized routes.

-- Only text-enable numbers you’re authorized to use.
-Keep assignment records.
+- Only text-enable numbers you are authorized to use and keep assignment records.

 - Monitor shared or proxy numbers closely for abuse.

-- Remove deactivated numbers promptly to minimize complaints.
+- Remove deactivated numbers promptly to reduce complaints.

-- Providers should filter clearly unwanted traffic and support spam reporting (e.g., 7726 “SPAM”).
+- Providers should filter clearly unwanted traffic and support spam reporting such as 7726 “SPAM.”

-- Track complaint rates, bounces, and opt-outs; adjust sending accordingly.
+- Track complaint rates bounces and opt-outs and adjust sending accordingly.

 Promotional offer (compliant)